-It is also not looking down on others who do have a new car.
-That might be their mini vacation that they get to take every day to work.
+It is also not looking at what others have and feeling jealousy or condemnation.
+Someone else brand new Tesla might be their mini-vacation that they get to take every day to work.
 Contentment looks at what you have, not what others have.

 It should not overlook the things that need to change.
 There still needs to be an honesty about life not being perfect.
-Contentment is enjoying the journey of learning and growing and even achieving great things.
+Contentment is enjoying the journey of learning and growing on the path to achieving great things.

 Contentment is knowing that we can

 The path to financial independence is littered with achievements along the way.
 As we went around the room yesterday each person talked about their journey.
 Most in the room were still on the path to financial independence.

 One man sitting next to me talked about how he recently was three months without work.
 He said he really enjoyed those three months.
 Stress was minimal because he had enough savings to cover his expenses.
 He knew eventually that he would need to go back to work since he wasn’t fully financially independent yet, but he was far enough in the journey that it was already reducing stress in his life.

 Some argue that we should always be discontent if we want to achieve great things.
 Discontentment is a great driver of change.
 At some point(s) in our lives, it might be the catalyst for drastic changes.
 But do we really want to live a life driven by discontentment?
 Constant discontentment can cause us to abandon a journey because it has no joy along the way.